 5. Pics, please

 Pictures are worth a thousand words, especially if you’re selling a product.
-Check out this website that sells portable bars.
 Eventually, a customer wants to know the specifications, but on first glance, these pictures provide all the information necessary.

 A potential customer can see what type of bar interests him or her, and then click to get more information.
 One picture of a product is certainly more engaging and informative than a written description.